kiransalve/Power-BI/Learn with Gigs/Questions.md

-1. What is difference between Append and Merge Query?
+# 1. What is difference between Append and Merge Query?

-Append, Combine rows of two or more tables vertically, When all tables have same columns
+Append, Combine rows of two or more tables vertically, When all tables have same columns, same order and same data types

 Merge, Combines data from two tables based on a common column, creating new columns in the resulting table.